jurocknsail/yncrea-cloudcomputing/docs/kubernetes.md

         secret:
           secretName: yncrea-hellomicro-secret
     ````

-1. Now, you'll have to modify your deployment in order to consume the Secret:

-		kubectl edit deployment yncrea-hellomicro

-	And edit the file in the following way:

-    ````yaml linenums="1" hl_lines="4 5 6 7 8"
-        spec:
-          containers:
-          - env:
-            - name: MY_SECRET
-              valueFrom:
-                secretKeyRef:
-                  key: secret.txt
-                  name: yncrea-hellomicro-secret
-            - name: GREETING
-              valueFrom:
-                configMapKeyRef:
-                  key: greeting
-                  name: yncrea-hellomicro-configmap
-    ````

-1. Refresh your browser, and see how the greeting changed.
+1. Refresh your browser, and see how the _/secret_ API changed and is now displaying your decoded secret !

     !!! success
         Congratulations, you just learned how to configure an application in Kubernetes using Secrets !